klaundal/dipole/README.md

 [ 26.79107107]
 ```

 One can also give several times as input, and the tilt angle will be calculated for each of them.
-Since the calculations are entirely based on array observations, this is quite fast.
+Since the calculations are entirely based on array calculations, this is quite fast.
 ```python
 >>> print dipole_tilt([datetime(1927, 6, 10, 12, 00), datetime(1927, 6, 10, 10, 00)], epoch = 1927)
 [ 26.79107107  20.89550663]